mkt2/MSc/README.md

-# Project-hack
+#MSc
-This repository will contain code related to my MS project.
+This repository contains the code from my MSc project.

-For now I'll mostly be testing out ideas, hence "Project hack"